MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/addons-api-reference.md

 ms.subservice: extensions
 ms.date: 09/05/2024
 ---
-# REST API Reference for Microsoft Edge Add-ons
+# REST API Reference for updating Microsoft Edge Add-ons

 This article is the REST endpoint reference for the Microsoft Edge Add-ons API.
 This API automates publishing updates to add-ons that have been submitted to the Microsoft Edge Add-ons store.